How to keep baby boomers in the workplace

 - What industry and client relationships will your company lose?

-Keeping Baby Boomers engaged and on the job is a tactic that many companies are employing.
-A study from LIMRA Secure Retirement Institute found 92 percent of employers are taking steps to help their employees work longer, says Deborah Dupont, LIMRA’s associate managing director of retirement plans research.
+Engaging baby boomers in the workplace is a tactic that many companies are employing.
+A study from LIMRA Secure Retirement Institute found 92 percent of employers were taking steps to help their employees work longer, says Deborah Dupont, LIMRA’s associate managing director of retirement plans research.

 Flexibility is a key component of their retention strategies.
 Two-thirds of the surveyed firms implemented flexible work hours.
-Federal government agencies have been offering a phased retirement option to employees who wish to work part time.
-They draw part-time salary, partial retirement benefits and must spend 20 percent of their work time mentoring coworkers.
+For example, federal government agencies have been offering a phased retirement option to employees who wish to work part time.
+They draw part-time salary, take partial retirement benefits, and must spend 20 percent of their work time mentoring coworkers.

-Not quite half (42 percent) of the organizations surveyed by LIMRA had flexible workplaces, allowing employees to work from home, remotely or from more than one location.
-That’s a tactic that can work even for retail organizations.
+About 42 percent of the organizations surveyed by LIMRA had flexible workplaces, allowing employees to work from home, remotely or from more than one location.
 Nearly two-thirds of the companies in the LIMRA survey said they expected higher benefits costs while half of survey respondents plan to absorb higher health costs.

 CVS Caremark, for example, hires snowbird employees who choose work in the company’s Florida stores in the winter months and in northern stores during the summer.

-Another way to slow the retirements of your Baby Boomer workers is to resolve the issues that commonly lead these workers to retire – even when they want to continue working:
+Another way to keep baby boomer in the workplace is to resolve the issues that commonly lead these workers to retire — even when they want to continue working.
+Here’s a few to consider:

-- 60 percent leave due to health problems or what is sometimes referred to as acquired disabilities.
+- Health problems or acquired disabilities.
 Can you make your workplace more accommodating?

-- 22 percent leave to care for a family member or spouse.
+- Care for a family member or spouse.
 Do you offer eldercare services including emergency elder care?
 Flextime or part-time work options?

-- 10 percent retire due to a lack of transferable skills.
+- Lack of transferable skills.
 Does your organization offer employee training?

-Over the course of their careers, Baby Boomers have been shown to be very entrepreneurial, according to the Ewing Marion Kaufmann Foundation’s 2015 State of Entrepreneurship report.
+Over the course of their careers, baby boomers have been shown to be very entrepreneurial, according to the Ewing Marion Kaufmann Foundation.

 To capitalize on this trend, you could discuss post-retirement entrepreneurship in your pre-retirement talks with employees and during exit interviews.
-Are there opportunities to continue working with a retiring Baby Boomer via a partnership or joint operating agreement?
+Are there opportunities to keep retiring baby boomers in the workplace via a partnership or joint operating agreement?

 “Part-time consulting and coaching can be another option for transferring knowledge,” adds Templin.
 “Be sure you make clear guidelines and structure for the program so the new leaders can wholeheartedly step into the role.”